aslam-saad/wholesale/README.md

-To which clients should we sale in retail channels?
+To which clients should we sell in retail channels?
 ==================================================

 Data Description: